We always need volunteers!

 The following descriptions summarize our various volunteering opportunities:

 Attend adoption events at various locations with adoptable cats and kittens to increase their exposure in the hopes of finding them a home.
-As an Adoption Counselor, you will spend time showing the cats, educating the public about the organization, answering questions, screening potential adopters, completing paperwork and collecting adoption fees.
+As an Adoption Counselor, you will spend time showing the cats, educating the public about the organization, answering questions, screening potential adopters, completing paperwork and collecting adoption donations.

 Cleaning Carriers and Equipment